gaogaotiantian/viztracer/docs/source/custom_event_intro.rst

 Duration Event is almost the same as function call event that normally being logged automatically, with the only exception that it does not have to be a function.

-You can log any piece of code using duration event and it would look like a function call event in your final report.
+You can log any piece of code using duration event and it will look like a function call event in your final report.

 .. code-block:: python